Your Directors present their report together with the audited financial statements forthe year ended March 31 2019.

 PARTICULARS OF CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES

-During the year the Company had not entered into any contract / arrangement /transactions with Related Parties (except with its subsidiaries) which could be consideredas material in terms of Regulation 23 of the SEBI (LODR) Regulations 2015.
-In accordancewith applicable accounting standards disclosures on related party transactions have beenmade in the notes to the financial statements which forms part of this annual report.
+During the year the Company had not entered into any contract / arrangement /transactions with Related Parties (except with its wholly owned subsidiary(ies)) whichcould be considered as material in terms of Regulation 23 of the SEBI (LODR) Regulations2015.
+In accordance with Ind AS disclosures on related party transactions have been madein the notes to the financial statements which forms part of this annual report.

-MANAGEMENT DISCUSSION AND ANALYSIS REPORT AND CORPORATE GOVERNANCE
+MANAGEMENT DISCUSSION AND ANALYSIS REPORT & CORPORATE GOVERNANCE

-The Management Discussion and Analysis Report and the Report on Corporate Governancefor the financial year ended March 31 2017 along with the Auditor's Certificate oncompliance with theprovisions of corporate governance under SEBI(LODR) Regulations 2015is forming part of the Annual Report.
+The Management Discussion and Analysis Report and the Report on Corporate Governancefor the financial year ended March 31 2019 along with the certificate from practicingcompany secretary on compliance with the provisions of corporate governance under SEBI(LODR) Regulations 2015 is annexed and forms part of this Report.